shimaore/esl-lite/README.md

       // ^^ Notice this returns a Promise and the code should `await` or `catch` it }
   })

+  // For CUSTOM messages with Event-Subclass, use the `.custom` event-emitter. service.custom.on('conference::maintenance', function (msg) {})

   // Send generic commands
   service.bgapi('originate sofia/profile/sip:destination@host &park')